See a string of lights in the sky? What it is, and when you could see them again - NewsBreak

 Instead, those strings of lights moving across the night sky are Starlink satellites launched by SpaceX.

 Starlink satellites, first launched in 2019, are used to provide broadband internet to customers around the globe.
 Since then, SpaceX has launched more than 3,000 Starlink satellites into orbit.
-The company plans to launch even more: Late last year, the Federal Communications Commission approved SpaceX’s request to deploy 7,500 Starlink satellites in low Earth orbit, Space.com reports.
+The company plans to launch even more: Late last year, the Federal Communications Commission approved SpaceX’s request to deploy 7,500 Starlink satellites in low Earth orbit, Space.com reports .
+Dust from the moon could help slow climate change, study finds

 It’s the launch that’s most responsible for creating the train of lights so many have seen flying across the sky lately.
 After the satellites have been launched into orbit, they continue to travel in a line.
 While they remain at just the right elevation with the correct orientation, the sun will glint off the satellites, making them visible from the ground.